carbon-language/carbon-lang/docs/project/goals.md

 **Formal specification:** Fully specifying the language enables other implementations and allows us to clearly document the expected behavior of the reference implementation.
-We also want to include machine readable forms of this for as many parts of the language as we can (e.g., a grammar) to help enable widespread tooling to reuse a consistent basis and help us check invariants and properties of the language.
+We also want to include machine readable forms of this for many parts of the language, such as a grammar, to help enable widespread tooling to reuse a consistent basis and help us check invariants and properties of the language.

 **Adoption tooling:** We want to provide a compelling suite of tools out-of-the-box in order to encourage adoption of Carbon at scale where it can